opticdev/optic/website/blog/live-traffic-beta.md

 Optic built and open sourced the [`shape-hash`](https://github.com/opticdev/shape-hash) which logs only the schema/shape of your API bodies, but not the actual user data.
 If you have sent the Optic contributors a [Debug Capture](/docs/using/troubleshooting) you have already used `shape-hash`.

 Now we're doubling down and collaborating with a team of Cloud Provider/APM/Logging veterans to develop the next version of our API logging format.
-A much more powerful and secure open logging format for APIs that we hope the industry can adopt as a standard. *Stay tuned for more information*
+It's a much more powerful and secure open logging format for APIs that we hope the industry can adopt as a standard. *Stay tuned for more information*

 <div style={{maxWidth: 400}}>